Silver Star (comics): Plot summary

 A girl in a strange place "projects" a birthday song for a 21-year-old man called Morgan Miller while cryptically talking about several plot points, including Morgan's father.
-Simultaneously, we see Miller as an infantry soldier in Vietnam War who lifts a 40-ton tank, then suddenly collapses.
+Simultaneously, Miller is an infantry soldier in Vietnam War who lifts a 40-ton tank, then suddenly collapses.
 Colonel Walter Hammer, M.D., treats Miller and orders a stuntman-like silver suit for him, claiming that Miller would die without it (Hammer compares the process to "stopping a leaking reactor with lead shielding").
 The White House sends a high-ranking man, Floyd Custer, to make a report - they both find Miller unconscious.
-Miller is astral-travelling through several worlds to meet with the girl, Tracy, thanking her for the song but explaining that it will be dangerous for her to contact him again in the future: There is an imminent threat - a man who is hiding at that point.
+Miller is astral-travelling through several worlds to meet with the girl, Tracy, thanking her for the song but explaining that it will be dangerous for her to contact him again in the future: there is an imminent threat - a man who is hiding at that point.
 Meanwhile, Hammer explains to Floyd that the latter had worked with Miller's father, Bradford "Cowboy" Miller, in an experiment to create "homo geneticus", a new breed of man who can survive after a nuclear holocaust - albeit Hammer was reluctant in several points.
 A number of babies from different mothers were inoculated with implants and will become more than human.
 In the astral worlds, Miller wrestles a giant, growing to confront it (while also growing his comatose body on earth), then meets Darius Drumm.
 Drumm introduces himself and promises to kill Miller after he kills "the others" (later discovered to refer to "the other homo geneticus").
 When Miller wakes up, Hammer christens him Silver Star.